For someone who wants to learn to knit, beginning knitting is fun and exciting and you're probably wondering where to start.

 Plastic and aluminum can be more slippery and your knitting stitches can slip off the ends more easily.

-Some knitters prefer to have their stitches slide along the needles.
-It really depends on how you knit and what your preferences are.
+Some knitters prefer to have their stitches slide along the needles more easily so it really depends on how you knit and what your preferences are.

 You may love the bamboo needles or you may like knitting faster with the plastic or aluminum.